 ADAS Application: Automatic Emergency Braking

-Active Safety, Advanced Driver Assistance Systems (ADAS) are now being introduced to the marketplace as they serve as key enablers for anticipated autonomous driving systems.
-Automatic Emergency Braking (AEB) is one ADAS application which is either in the marketplace presently or under development as nearly all automakers have pledged to offer this technology by the year 2022.
 This one-day course is designed to provide an overview of the typical ADAS AEB system from multiple perspectives.
-A technical overview of the development cycle processes specific to AEB, including system level requirements and design architecture will be presented as well as design considerations for AEB from a functional safety (ISO‐26262) perspective.
+A technical overview of the development cycles processes specific to AEB, including system level requirement and design architecture will be presented as well as design considerations for AEB from a functional safety (ISO-26262) perspective.
 A general overview of algorithm concepts for the various AEB subsystems will be demonstrated followed by a review of AEB system test and validation methods.
 Finally, discussion is facilitated toward understanding customer perception and acceptance of AEB at present.
 The participant should obtain a fundamental understanding of design principles and functional composition for a typical AEB system.
 Click here to learn more.